 3.Y4.1 Scope

 This transaction is used to subscribe to updates made to a Care Team.
-As noted in TF-1:X-1.1.2, the Care Team Service SHALL support RESTful delete, as well as the following messages for creating and updating a Subscription.
+As noted in TF-1:X.1.1.2, the Care Team Service SHALL support RESTful delete, as well as the following messages for creating and updating a Subscription.

 3.Y4.2 Actor Roles